Categories

 taught it what shape to call “fine.”

-You measured the green, marked out the say,
+You measured the green, marked out your patch,

 I’ve been called a pest, a problem, a stain,